a metal thali tray with rice, papadam, pickle and 4 metal containers of food

 Is Delhi a cheap city?

 Delhi can be as cheap or as expensive as you want it to be.
 Things like street food, public transport, Uber, and budget accommodation are very cheap, and there’s lots of free things to do and see.
-But Delhi also has a lot of wealth, luxury shopping, restaurants and hotels.
-Basically, you can spend as little or as much as you want in Delhi.
+But Delhi also has a lot of wealth, luxury shopping, fancy restaurants and 5 star luxury hotels.

 The Wrap-up on Things to Know Before Booking a Delhi Cooking Class